research-software-directory/research-software-directory/README.md

 The projects are scrapped from https://www.esciencecenter.nl/people

 It requires the same BACKEND_URL and JWT_SECRET environment variable as the projects task.

+### Releases

+Retrieves all the release/doi of a software item by it's concept doi.

+The task directly injects into the database so the DATABASE_PORT and DATABASE_NAME environment variables should be set.

 ## Usage